Chatterer

-Chatterer is a fictional character appearing in the Hellraiser film series.
+Chatterer is a fictional character appearing in the Hellraiser franchise.
 He is a Cenobite, an order of extradimensional sadomasochists who experiment in extreme forms of hedonism.
 His name comes from the constant clicking of his teeth, his only means of communication.
 He serves the Cenobites' leader Pinhead.
 Chatterer has become a fan favourite character in the Hellraiser franchise.

 Character

 Chatterer is a member of the Cenobites, formerly-human monsters dedicated to exploring the limits of human sensation; these "explorations" take the form of extreme sadomasochism, to the point that it is considered torture by most of those whom they encounter.
 He lives with his fellow Cenobites in an extradimensional realm called Hell, a gigantic labyrinth accessible only via a puzzle box called the Lament Configuration, which opens a dimensional fissure.
 While those who possess unique qualities conducive to the Cenobite agenda are transformed into Cenobites upon opening the box, others are subjected to the Cenobites' "experiments".
 Like his fellow Cenobites, Chatterer has lost all memory of his life as a human before he became a Cenobite; Hellraiser: Hellbound indicates that Chatterer opened the box while still a young boy.
 No further information for the character and his past is known.
 A short story written by actor Nicholas Vince, who played Chatterer in the first two Hellraiser films, offers an origin for the version of Chatterer who appears in "The Hellbound Heart".
-Vince's story, "Look See", claimed that the novella version of Chatterer was a handsome young actor who specialized in off-color humor.
+Vince's story, "Look See", claimed that the novella version of Chatterer was a handsome young actor who specialised in off-colour humour.
 A hugely successful, albeit corrupt, actor (who among other things slept with underage girls and framed rival actors and his enemies for being communists in order to ruin their careers), Chatterer eventually found the box and sensing his dark heart, mutilated his face to match his inner self and as he was brought into the Order of the Gash.

 Like his fellow Cenobites, Chatterer's body has been subjected to an extreme form of body modification and ritual scarification; in Chatterer's case, his face has been severely disfigured and his lips have been peeled back to permanently expose his teeth, which he can only click together as a means of communication.
 He is a member of the entourage of lead Cenobite Pinhead, accompanying him whenever he is summoned via the box and acting as the group's enforcer, physically attacking and restraining potential victims, often by shoving his hand in their mouths.